Cast, Actress Name, Watch Online

 ▪All Episodes

-Nuefliks Web Series Releasing on 4th May 2021 Only NUEFLIKS ott App.
+Filmy Box Web series Releasing on 15th May 2021 Only Filmy Box ott App.

 Official Trailer